Can a URL Record Redirect Requests Over SSL?

 No. Our redirector service can only redirect non-HTTPS requests.

-In other words, it’s not possible to use the URL record to redirect the www to the not-www version of your domain with HTTPS.
-You will be able to redirect
+It’s not possible to use the URL record to redirect the www to the non-www version of your domain with HTTPS.
+You can redirect

-This table shows a list of most common redirect options, and whether they are supported by the redirector:
+This table shows a list of most common redirect options and whether they’re supported by the redirector:

 |http://example.com||http://www.example.com||YES||Redirect a host name to another URL|

 |http://example.com||https://www.example.com||YES||Redirect a host name to another HTTPS URL|

 |http://example.com||https://example.com||NO||Redirect a host name to the same host name, but HTTPS|

 |https://example.com||https://www.example.com||NO||Redirect a host name via HTTPS|

 URL forwarding isn’t really a DNS record type.
 It produces an A record that points to an HTTP server.
 The HTTP server is responsible for issuing the 301 redirect when it receives HTTP requests.